How to Fix Convection fan noise on GE Profile PB960SJSS (Electric Range)

 Convection fan noise

-This step-by-step repair guide walks you through fixing convection fan noise on your GE Profile PB960SJSS (Electric Range).
+In this step-by-step repair guide, I’ll walk you through fixing convection fan noise on your GE Profile PB960SJSS (Electric Range).
 With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.